Door Care, Maintenance Tips and Warranty Information

 - Panel misalignment or shrinkage is not considered a defect

-- Entrances/Doors that do not meet the protective overhang formula as shown in the diagram to the left
+- Entrances/Doors that do not meet the protective overhang formula as shown in the diagram to the right

 All disclaimers and exclusions contained herein apply under all conditions.

 This warranty sets forth Yarrow Sash & Door Inc. maximum liability for its products.
 Yarrow Sash & Door Inc. shall not be liable for special, indirect, consequential or incidental damages.
 Your exclusive remedy with respect to any and all losses or damages resulting from any cause whatsoever shall be specified as above.
 Yarrow Sash & Door Inc. shall in no event be liable for any consequential or incidental damage of any kind, however occasioned.
 Whether by negligence or otherwise, Yarrow Sash & Door Inc. makes no other warranty or guarantee, either express or implied, including implied warranties of merchantability and fitness for a particular purpose to the original purchaser or to any subsequent user of the product except as expressly contained herein.
 The remedies contained herein shall be solely and exclusive to the event applicable law precludes exclusion or limitation of implied warranties.
 The duration of any such warranties shall be no longer than, and the time and manner of presenting any claim thereon shall be the same as, that provided in the express warranty stated herein.

 No distributor, dealer or representative of Yarrow Sash & Door Inc. has the authority to change or modify this warranty, either orally or in writing in any respect.

 Immediately upon discovering that the door is defective, the purchaser shall send a notice in writing to the manufacturer: